WatiBenj/Blockchain_Ajtai_Hash/README.md

 ## Future Work

-The signing process still needs to be implemented to guarantee the authenticity of transactions and the integrity of blocks.
+The signing process ensuring the authenticity of transactions and the integrity of blocks is left as a future work.
 This could be realized using a hash-based signature scheme (XMSS) in order to achieve a fully quantum-secure blockchain implementation.